davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 ## Subscribers

 If the subscriber is a server, the mechanisms in {{dns-service-parameter}} and {{retry-mechanism}} enumerate the trust anchors for the server’s available certification paths.
 This mechanism assumes they are not sensitive.
-Servers SHOULD NOT use this mechanism to negotiate sensitive trust anchors.
+Servers SHOULD NOT use this mechanism to negotiate certification paths with sensitive trust anchors.

+In servers that host multiple services, this protocol only enumerates certification paths for the requested service.
+If, for example, a server uses the `server_name` extension to select services, the addition to EncryptedExtensions in {{retry-mechanism}} is expected to be filtered by `server_name`.
+Likewise, the DNS parameter in {{dns-service-parameter}} only contains information for the corresponding service.
+In both cases, co-located services are not revealed.

-This does not apply if the subscriber is a client.
+The above does not apply if the subscriber is a client.
+This protocol does not enumerate the available certification paths for a client.

 # Security Considerations